Parastoo Ahmadi: Caravanserai Concert

-Legal actions
+Detention

-The Iranian Judiciary announced that legal actions would be taken against Parastoo Ahmadi for performing music without a permit and not adhering to "legal and religious norms."
+The Iranian Judiciary announced that legal actions would be taken against Ahmadi for performing music without a permit and not adhering to "legal and religious norms."
 According to Mizan News Agency, legal cases have been filed against those involved, and actions will be taken against other individuals connected to the event as well.
-On 14 December 2024 Ahmadi was arrested in the Mazandaran province.
-Two of her musicians, Ehsan Birghidar and Sohail Faqih Nasiri, are also reported to be detained.
-On 15 December 2024 Ahmadi's lawyer stated that she had been released after widespread outrage over her arrest.
+On 14 December 2024, Ahmadi was arrested in the Mazandaran province.
+Two of her musicians, Ehsan Birghidar and Sohail Faqih Nasiri, were also reported to be detained.
+On 15 December 2024, Ahmadi's lawyer stated that she had been released after widespread outrage over her arrest.

-Bankipour the MP behind Hijab and chastity supported the arrest of Ahmadi.
+Amir Hossein Bankipour, an Iranian MP and advocate for strict hijab and 'chastity' laws, publicly supported Ahmadi's arrest.

+Conviction and sentencing

+In June 2026, Ahmadi and eight other members of the group involved in the Caravanserai Concert were convicted of offending "public decency through the production and publication of obscene and immoral content" and were sentenced by a criminal court to 74 lashes, along with two-year bans on both travel and artistic performances.

+Mahmood Amiry-Moghaddam of Iran Human Rights called the sentence of lashes "an inhumane and humiliating punishment" and said that Ahmadi's case might be a sign that the Iranian government "may intensify its crackdown on women" for violation of religious rules, such as requirements to wear a hijab, following a deal with the United States to end the 2026 Iran war.